-- (1) The weightings shown in the table are for a corporate leader, which includes all of the NEOs. - (2) Individual Performance is measured through two elements: (i) competency of the individual against position requirements; and (ii) achievement of goals set at the beginning of 2022 that aligned with the corporate strategic plan and objectives.
-There are five possible ratings for individual performance: needs improvement (0% payout); partially meets expectations (50% payout); meets expectations (100% payout); exceeds expectations (150% payout); and outstanding (200% payout). - (3) In early 2021, management recommended (and the Board subsequently approved) that a new enterprise resource planning system be implemented.
-Given the importance of this project to the Company and the fact that its success relies heavily on the leadership and execution from the project team, but also requires the involvement and contribution (in terms of time and resources) from the rest of the organization (corporate, operational and functional leaders), it was added as a performance metric for the AIP.
-The new enterprise resource planning system went live on October 5, 2022.
-There are five possible ratings for this performance metric: needs improvement (0% payout); partially meets expectations (25% payout); meets expectations (50% payout); exceeds expectations (75% payout); and outstanding (100% payout).
-At year-end 2022, an overall assessment of this project was made and a rating of meets expectations was assigned.
+- (1) The weightings shown in the table are for a corporate leader, which includes all of the NEOs (other than Messrs.
+Thomas and Tisnic). - (2) Individual Performance is measured through two elements: (i) competency of the individual against position requirements; and (ii) achievement of goals set at the beginning of 2024 that aligned with the corporate strategic plan and objectives.
+There are five possible ratings for individual performance: needs improvement (0% payout); partially meets expectations (50% payout); meets expectations (100% payout); exceeds expectations (150% payout); and outstanding (200% payout).

-The following table shows the annual targets under the AIP and the actual payout received in 2022 for each of the Named Executive Officers.
+The following table shows the annual targets under the AIP and the actual payout received in 2024 for each of the Named Executive Officers.